Organize a kid's room? Now there's a challenge.

-For the iffy items: try to persuade her that her outgrown toys will mean the world to a less-fortunate younger girl and just might be worth parting with for that reason alone.
+For the iffy items: try to persuade her that her outgrown toys will mean the world to a less fortunate younger girl.
+And it just might be worth parting with for that reason alone.

 The container is your friend.
-The container is especially your child's friend when it comes time to organize kids bedrooms.
+The container is especially your child's friend when it comes time to organize her bedroom.

 Kids often make the biggest messes looking for something on a surface (where it usually isn't) and leaving the flying byproducts to lie where they land.
 This is not good.

-Instead, cut down on the fly-bys by putting items that he plays with together in a single box, bin or container.
+Instead, cut down on the fly-bys by putting items that she plays with together in a single storage box, plastic bin, or storage container.

-Not only will he not make a mess of the entire room and still not find his stuff, he'll now actually know where to go get- and to actually put these items back.
+Not only will she not clutter the entire room and still not find her stuff, she'll now actually know where to go get her favorites of the day - and know where to put these items back.

 If they can’t reach it, they can’t get it and they can’t put it back.
 It's that simple.

-Use all the kid-accessible areas in the room when you organize kids bedrooms to keep items in reach: Store bins of toys under beds, in stacking crates in closets, hanging on the backs of doors, on shelves, etc.
+Use all the kid-accessible areas in the room when you organize kids bedrooms.
+Store bins of toys under beds; in stacking crates in closets; hanging on the backs of doors; and on shelves.

 Store toys and equipment that are not currently in use.
 Baseball